axiros/vpe/README.md

 - `:silent`: Skip showing results at all
 - `:single`: Only the line on the cursor is evaluated, even if within a bigger block (see swagger)
 - `:state`: Add the evaluation state to result (shows all assigned variables)
+- `:vpe_on_any`: Occurring at header or footer of files (3 lines), this line will be evaluated if no python under cursor
+- `:vpe_on_err`: Occurring at header or footer of files (10 lines), this line will be evaluated on exceptions
 - `:wrap <code>`: The line is wrapped into code, replacing the string '{}' (see swagger)

 ### Result Display